oakes/play-clj/TUTORIAL.md

     nil))
 ```

 Now we can update our `:on-key-down` and `:on-touch-down` functions to move the entity.
-Note that we are technically returning a single entity rather than an entities list, but play-clj will turn it back into a list automatically.
+Note that we are technically returning a single entity rather than an entities vector, but play-clj will turn it back into a vector automatically.

 ```clojure
   :on-key-down